Stories from Architecture

-Even when an architectural drawing does not show human figures, we can imagine many different characters just off the page—architects, artists, clients, builders, developers, philanthropists—working, observing, admiring, arguing.
-In Stories from Architecture, Philippa Lewis captures some of these untold stories, offering the imagined histories of twenty-five architectural drawings and models.
-Through reminiscences, anecdotes, conversations, letters, and monologues—from the factual, including Frank Lloyd Wright's correspondence with a Wisconsin librarian, to the fictional, including a penurious nineteenth-century draftsman who draws the Burlington Arcade for financial survival—Lewis provides the human context for these works.
+Even when an architectural drawing does not show any human figures, we can imagine many different characters just off the page: architects, artists, onlookers, clients, builders, developers, philanthropists—working, observing, admiring, arguing.
+In Stories from Architecture, Philippa Lewis captures some of these personalities through reminiscences, anecdotes, conversations, letters, and monologues that collectively offer the imagined histories of twenty-five architectural drawings.